jamesbontempo/njodb/README.md

 `njodb 0.4.0` introduced synchronous versions of the methods since, depending on the context, they could be more relevant or useful.
 This version also included the `grow`, `shrink`, and `resize` methods for easily adjusting the number of partitions and redistributing data across them.

+`njodb 0.4.3` introduced the `insertFile` method for easily importing JSON data from a file into the database.

 ## Table of contents
 - [Install](#install)
 - [Test](#test)